EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

     return mx.nd.dot(vec1, vec2) / (F.norm(vec1) * F.norm(vec2))
 ```

-We can use the new measurement to rank the jokes in terms of it.
-Here's a function that takes a joke_id and returns list of ids along with the similarity ranks:
+We can use the new measurement to rank the jokes in terms of how close they are.
+Here's a function that takes a joke id and returns list of ids along with the similarity ratings:

 ```python
 def get_scores(joke_id):